UCREL/hex-website/src/pages/articles/running-on-HEC.md

 ```

 The .err file is empty as there were no errors in the job.
 The .out file shows the jobs output which are as expected

+(add details about how to execute a notebook with tools like https://github.com/jupyter/nbconvert)